izikeros/blog/content/posts/posts/2019-08-23-cli-toolbelt-for-datascience.md

 <a id="shuf"></a>
 ### shuf
 To quickly inspect the content of the dataset in a text file you can use `head` which shows some first lines of the file.
-If you would like to have more representative example of the content of the file, you can take random sample of lines from file with `shuf`:
+If you would like to have a more representative example of the content of the file, you can take a random sample of lines from the file with `shuf`:
 ```sh
 shuf -n 5 file.txt
 ```